whhsu2/whhsu2.github.io/_posts/2021-04-10-Why-Use-Data-Warehouse.md

 ![data warehouse](../images/datawarehouse.png)

 In the above diagram, records are inserted into OLTP databases by the user/application.
 They are then run on a batch or streaming basis and imported into OLAP databases.
-When imported into data warehouse, the data is also transformed to the suitable schema, which are often times dimensional modeling
+When imported into data warehouse, the data is also transformed to the suitable schema, which is often times dimensional modeling.
 In our example given at the beginning of the article, Website/users would insert records into MySQL (OLTP database).
 Then the records in MySQL would be extracted, transformed and loaded into Hive + Hadoop (OLAP database).
 A big advantage of using a separate data warehouse, rather than querying OLTP systems directly for analytics, is that the data warehouse can be optimized for analytic access patterns.
 So what are the different techniques used to optimize OLAP?